Immigration Attorney Cost | Immigration Lawyer Fees | Legal Fees

 Withdrawal letter $100 or $325 if drafted by attorney with pre-draft meeting.

-Duplicate Petition Copy Fee (for each copy requested, required for consular process cases) $40
+Duplicate Petition Copy Fee (for each copy requested to be mailed, required for consular process cases) $60

 USCIS Requests for Evidence (RFE) $0 under most circumstances for clients or $600 if a forced RFE, or $750/simple issue, $1000/issue requiring research or extensive document review, $1300/issue where attorney will draft a legal argument, and for E, L, O, EB1 or NIW cases, $1400 minimum and $1250/additional issue.